kgoggin/reason-react-apollo/docs/setting-up-codegen.md

 ---
-id: setting-up
+id: setting-up-codegen
-title: Setting Your Project Up
+title: Setting Up Your Project for Codegen
 ---

 > The code generation portion of the project is a plugin for [GraphQL Code Generator](https://graphql-code-generator.com/).
 This page will walk you through the basics, but for more advanced options please see their documentation.